Is Faith necessary for Healing?

 |Man with Dropsy||14:1-6|

-B) The following table lists cases where the sick person, or their parent, approached Jesus:
+B) Cases where the sick person, or their parent, approached Jesus:

 - Notice how many of these SPECIFICALLY refer to faith in the healing

 - (F) – indicates that faith is specifically mentioned as the determining factor in the healing